HomeWHATWhat To Wear To Mediation

 In terms of makeup, save experimenting with a fun eye or lip for your celebratory girls night out.
 This is an occasion to opt for a more clean, neutral, natural look.
 Some light blush and just a touch of color on your lip is perfect.
 And speaking of hair, your hair is actually an accessory too!
 Just like your makeup, for the courtroom and mediation, it is best to opt for a more simple, well coiffed, polished look.
 Just as with your verbal communication, your nonverbal communication (your overall look) should be kept to the point, and again, above all else cordial, polite and kind.

-Refer to more articles: What Strings
+Refer to more articles: What Does A Flamingo Mean Sexually

 Clients may need additional support during their divorce.
 Claire Samuels Law, PLLC has curated a community of the best coaches, therapists and other wellness experts dedicated to supporting you through your divorce process and beyond.